The 2014 Acura MDX trades visceral driving fun for family-friendly refinement, which should appeal to most shoppers for the seven-seat luxury SUV.

-The front-wheel-drive MDX starts at $43,185, including the destination charge.
-That's about $1,000 less than the outgoing MDX, which had standard all-wheel drive.
-All-wheel drive adds $2,000, effectively raising the price of the new MDX by $1,000 for those who want all-wheel drive.
+The front-wheel-drive Acura MDX starts at $43,185, including the destination charge.
+That’s about $1,000 less than the outgoing MDX, which had standard AWD.
+All-wheel drive adds $2,000, effectively raising the price of the new MDX by $1,000 for those who want AWD.
 Acura says you get a lot of new features for that — among them keyless access with push-button start, LED headlights and a sliding second row.
 Other standard features include 18-inch wheels, leather upholstery, heated power seats, a backup camera, a moonroof, a power liftgate and a USB/iPod compatible stereo with Bluetooth phone connectivity and audio streaming.